Charles Wogan

-Charles Wogan (1698?–1752?) was a Jacobite soldier of fortune, also known as the Chevalier Wogan.
+Charles Wogan (1684–1754) was a Jacobite activist, also known as the Chevalier Wogan.

 Early life

-Wogan was the second son of William Wogan and his wife, Anne Gaydon.
+Wogan was the eldest son of Patrick Wogan and his first wife, Mary Dempsey.
 His great-grandfather, William Wogan of Rathcoffey (1544–1616), was twelfth in descent from Sir John Wogan, Chief Justice of Ireland.

 Career as soldier

-In 1715 Charles and his younger brother Nicholas took service under Colonel Henry Oxburgh, whose force surrendered to General Charles Wills at Preston on 14 November.
+In 1715 Charles and a relative, Nicholas Wogan, were members of a small group of Jacobites charged with organising a rising in Northern England in support of James Stuart, the Stuart claimant to the thrones of Great Britain and Ireland.
+Charles Wogan served as aide de camp to Thomas Forster, the commander of the rising in Northern England.
+A leading member of Forster's force was Colonel Henry Oxburgh.
+The Jacobites surrendered to General Charles Wills at Preston on 14 November.

 In the following April the grand jury of Westminster found a true bill against Wogan, and his trial for high treason was appointed to take place in Westminster Hall on 5 May 1716 (cf. Hist.
 Reg.
 Chron.
 Diary, p.
 221).
 At midnight on the eve of the trial Wogan took part in the successful escape from Newgate prison planned by Brigadier Mackintosh.
 He was one of the lucky seven (out of the fifteen) who made good their escape, and for whose recapture a reward of 500 pounds was vainly offered (Griffith, Chronicles of Newgate, i.
 313).

-He succeeded in getting to France, where he took service in Dillon's regiment until 1718.
-In that year he followed the chevalier to Rome.
-At the close of the same year he served with Ormonde on a diplomatic mission to win a Russian princess's hand for the exiled prince James Francis Edward Stuart.
-He failed, and selected Maria Clementina Sobieska, granddaughter of the famous John Sobieski.
-Clementina, on her way to join the chevalier at Bologna, was arrested by the order of the emperor (to whom the goodwill of the British government was of paramount importance) at Innsbruck, whence Wogan, with three kinsmen, Richard Gaydon, Captain Missett, and Ensign Edward O'Toole, released her in a romantic manner (27 April 1719).
+He succeeded in getting to France, where he took service with James Stuart and, for a time, managed a clandestine operation in Lyon, France, for the secure transmission of Jacobite correspondence.
+In November 1717, Wogan was commissioned to tour the minor courts in Central Europe in search of a suitable bride for James Stuart.
+His efforts turned up a serious candidate in the form of Maria Clementina Sobieska, granddaughter of the famous John Sobieski.
+Clementina, on her way to join James Stuart at Bologna, was arrested by the order of the emperor (to whom the goodwill of the British government was of paramount importance) at Innsbruck, whence Wogan, with three kinsmen, Richard Gaydon, Captain Missett, Captain Luke O'Toole, Misset's pregnant wife, and her French maidservant released her in a romantic manner and escaped through the Alps to Bologna (27 April-3 May 1719).
 For this exploit the pope, Clement XI, conferred upon Wogan the title of Roman senator (13 June 1719).
-James rewarded Wogan by a baronetcy.
+James rewarded Wogan with a baronetcy.